Q: Will fixing the family glitch help my family?

 If you have an offer of employer-sponsored coverage that feels unaffordable for your family, you’re probably somewhat familiar with the family glitch.
 The good news is that the glitch is likely going away after the end of 2022.
 But you’ll have to check the specific details for your family to see how that will affect you.

 Open enrollment for 2023 coverage begins in November, and it’s not too soon to start thinking about your health insurance options for next year.
-If you’re getting quotes now, understand that the prices will change for 2023, and subsidies won’t be as robust unless Congress takes action to extend the American Rescue Plan’s subsidy enhancements.
+If you’re getting quotes now, understand that the prices and plans will change for 2023.
+But thanks to the Inflation Reduction Act, overall affordability for marketplace covearge will remain roughly the same as it was in 2022, and the family glitch fix will make some families newly eligible for marketplace subsidies.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.